 Planting a Rainbow by Lois Ehlert

 Bold, enticing illustrations plus minimal text share the story of a child and mother planting a color-filled garden.
-It’s the perfect first book to learn about growing things, the names of flowers, bulbs, and seeds.
+It’s the perfect first gardening book to learn about growing things including the names of flowers, bulbs, and seeds.

 Goodnight, Veggies by Diana Murry and Zachariah O’Hora

 Soothing rhymes and short alliterative phrases prepare kids to sleep while also introducing them to different vegetables and gardening.
 Enchanting!
 Eggplants, cucumbers, yams, beets, and all the garden veggies are ready to sleep.

 Growing Vegetable Soup by Lois Ehlert

-Can you grow the vegetables for soup?
+Can you grow vegetables to make a soup?
 Learn how to pick the seeds, plant, weed, harvest, wash, chop, and cook soup!
-A yummy introduction to farm (garden) to table.
+A yummy introduction to the concept of farm-to-table, and a great first gardening book.

 We Are the Gardeners by Janna Gains and Kids

-This is a must-read book, especially when planning and planting your own garden.
+This is a must-read gardening book, especially when planning and planting your own garden.
 The story celebrates family, hard work, and persistence as well as actual gardening.
 Whimsical illustrations throughout perfectly complement this charming story of planting, experiencing challenges, building a fence, and harvesting.

 Plant the Tiny Seed by Christie Matheson

-By the same author of Tap the Magic Tree and Touch the Brightest Star, use your imagination as you read and touch, rub, press, shake, clap and more to help plant a garden.
+Use your imagination as you read and touch, rub, press, shake, clap, and more to help plant a garden.
 All the seeds need are water, rain, and sunshine to grow and you get to help.
-FUN!
+An interactive gardening book that your young readers will love!

 Up in the Garden and Down in the Dirt by Kate Messner, illustrated by Christopher Silas Neal